(key, nonce)

 function fills k

 with a random key.
-This convenience function was introduced in libsodium 1.0.12.crypto_onetimeauth_BYTES
+This convenience function was introduced in libsodium 1.0.12.

 crypto_onetimeauth_KEYBYTES